unthingable/Agentum/README.md

 With any luck, however, soon will come a time when you want to interact with the running simulation and visualize what is happening.
 Fortunately, communicating with a client is easy: have your agents subclass Model and create class variables as instances of Field (a pattern typically used in ORMs such as Django).

-Agents, metaagents, cells and simulations themselves can be Models.
+Agents, cells and simulations themselves can be Models.

 ### Field types